DigiNode-Tools/diginode-tools/README.md

 ## Donations

 Thousands of hours have gone into developing DigiNode Tools.
-If you find these tools useful, kindly make a donation in DGB to support development:
+If you find these tools useful, kindly make a donation to support future development:

 **dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup**